Edgar-Donk/tkinter.ttk.style/README.md

 then there is no arrow colour correction required.
 If we can predict the line paths it is comparatively simple to establish where the antialising pixels should be.

+It is probably best to concentrate on making an enlarged image to make the borders and corners with any background gradient, save an intermediate image reduce to the final widget size with a resampling filter if there is an arrow make this then apply the arrow antialiasing.
+Compare 08combo_resize_new.py with 08combo_new.py and judge whether the difference can be seen in the resulting image we can use 08compare_combobox.py to assist.